 Therefore, if a written agency agreement has a French jurisdiction clause and an English choice of law clause, any claim must be brought in the French Courts, but the French Courts would have to apply English law.

 Do I have to sue my principal in a country other than my own?

 It is possible that you may have to sue your principal in a country other than that in which you reside.
-If you have a written agency agreement, it is possible that this agreement may specify in which country any claim must be brought however, other laws may apply which determine which country should decide the dispute and which country’s law should apply.
-This is a very complex area and if this is applicable to your circumstances, we would strongly recommend that you get in touch with us in order that we may advise.
+If you have a written agency agreement, it is possible that this agreement may specify in which country any claim must be brought; however, other laws may apply which determine which country should decide the dispute and which country’s law should apply.
+This is a very complex area, and if this applies to your circumstances, we would strongly recommend that you get in touch with us so we may advise.

 What if my principal is based abroad – which country do I sue in?

-As set out above, it is possible that you may be required to sue your principal in a country other than that in which you are based.
-The position in relation to jurisdiction and choice of law is very complicated and we recommend that you take advice from us on this point, if applicable.
+If your principal is based abroad, you may be required to sue your principal in a country other than that in which you are based.
+The position in relation to jurisdiction and choice of law is very complicated, and we recommend that you take advice from us on this point, if applicable.

 What is the difference between jurisdiction and choice of law?